jdoleary/Spellmasons/docs/TasksCurrent.md

 # Bugs
 - sound effect lags for 'freeze'
 - Bug: Should sync portals when syncing units if all enemies are dead
+    - I think just sending pickups to sync would work here
 - weird liquid : 0.5211362200270263
 ## Tasks
 - Feature: perks